 - Prevent employees from deleting documents and emails.

 - Prevent employees from coming in at night and copying all the firm’s documents.

 - Give you a history of every document a user has read, copied and edited.

 NetDocuments and Worldox are very popular for these reasons.

 If your documents are on a server at your office, it is extremely easy for anyone to plug in a USB hard drive and copy thousands of documents off the system.
 A DMS can help prevent this from happening and provide a detailed report of a user’s activity.

 If you read the news, you are aware of the battle between the FBI and Apple over the ability to unlock a terrorist’s iPhone.
 What I found interesting is that the terrorist’s employer owned the phone, but put no Mobile Device Management software on it.

-This is software that when installed on a smartphone, gives the business complete control over the device.
+This is software that when installing on a smartphone, gives the business complete control over the device.
 You would be able to unlock and employee’s phone and could restrict access to certain apps.
-Software like Air-Watch cost about $9 a month for control of 3 devices, and scales up from there.
+Software like Air-Watch costs about $9 a month for control of 3 devices and scales up from there.

 Companies cannot supply devices to their employees without installing Mobile Device Management software.

 If you are going to let employees bring their own equipment, you can still use products like Air-Watch to protect the company data on your employee’s equipment.